 Having selected the right students and, with luck, matched the right trainees to the most suitable postgraduate training programme, how and what are they to learn, and how can the quality of their education and training be ensured?
-An array of educational approaches are described in the central section of this book, framed by a discussion by Janet Grant on approaches to curriculum design and the importance of its context (Chapter 3).
-A concise summary of relevant, and guiding, educational theory is provided by David Kauffman and Karen Mann in Chapter 2, and in Chapter 4, Alan Bleakley and colleagues discuss the prevailing, and some alternative discourses surrounding the thorny concept of quality.
+An array of approaches to teaching and learning are described in the central section of this book framed by a discussion by Janet Grant on approaches to curriculum (Chapter 5) and Linda Snell and colleagues on the importance of good instructional design (Chapter 6).
+A concise summary of relevant, and guiding, educational theory is provided by David Kaufman in Chapter 4, preceded by a summary of the emerging insights, for medical education, of the relatively recent field of cognitive neuroscience (Chapter 3).
+And in Chapter 7, Diane Kenwright and Tim Wilkinson address the thorny concept of 'quality' - how do we know what we're doing is any good?